 STEP 1.
 SECURING THE DOMAIN NAME FOR YOUR SOCIAL NETWORK SITE

-The most important step in the creating your Social Networking Site is too secure a domain name(aka buy a url).
+The most important step in creating your Social Networking Site is to secure a domain name(aka buy a URL).

 STEP 2.
 DOCUMENTATION.